jeliason/jeliason.github.io/index.md

 title: "About"
 profile:
   align: right
-  image: profile.png      # replace if you use a different filename
+  image: profile.jpeg
 published: true
 ---

-I study the tumour microenvironment through multiscale and mechanistic statistical modelling.
+I study the tumor microenvironment and the tumor-immunity cycle through multiscale and mechanistic statistical modelling in the [Popel lab](https://popellab.johnshopkins.edu/) - in particular, I am very focused on constructing *well-calibrated*, *verified*, *validated* and *literature-supported* mechanistic models of tumor-immune interactions.
-My work integrates Bayesian spatial statistics with quantitative systems pharmacology to clarify how cellular interactions influence clinical outcomes.

 ---

 ### Research interests
+- Uncertainty quantification and validation in mechanistic immune-oncology models
-- Bayesian hierarchical and multilevel modelling
+- Bayesian modeling of hierarchical and multi-likelihood (joint) datasets
 - Spatial point‐process methods for multiplexed tissue imaging
-- Simulation-based calibration of QSP models
-- Uncertainty quantification and validation in mechanistic oncology models

 ---